Human Subjects Research

 General Information

-HSD has four review staff teams, each of which supports one of the UW’s four IRB committees, and one staff team that specializes in IRB reliance and Single IRB arrangements.
-Each department and academic unit is associated with a specific team and IRB.
-Visit Contacts to find your team and email contact (each team has an email address such as hsdteama@uw.edu).
+HSD has three review teams supporting UW’s three IRB committees, plus a team specializing in IRB reliance and Single IRB arrangements.
+Each department is assigned to a specific team.
+Visit Contacts to find your team and email address (e.g., hsdteama@uw.edu).

 Human subjects issues during a study may include: